-Why is My Dog's Anus Swollen?
+Why Is My Dog's Anus Swollen?
+Causes, Symptoms, and How to Help

 Have you noticed that your dog's anus is swollen?
 If you notice that the appearance of your dog's anal area is not the usual one and you are worried about his health, the first thing we recommend is to take him to the vet for a check-up and help.
-This part of the body of dogs is one of the most delicate, as it is susceptible to injuries and infections, as well as other problems related to the mucosa and anal glands.

-Swollen anus in dogs symptoms
+Symptoms of swollen anus in dogs

 Among the main symptoms of anal inflammation in dogs and related problems, we highlight the following: